New York City police enter Columbia campus as Gaza protest escalates

 Photos: Columbia suspends students after deadline to end Gaza camp passes

-After entering the campus, some officers approached Hamilton Hall, the administration building that students began occupying early on Tuesday morning after the management said it had begun suspending students who had refused to meet a deadline to disperse on Monday.
+After entering the site shortly after 9pm on Tuesday local time (01:00 GMT on Wednesday), some officers approached Hamilton Hall, the administration building that students began occupying early on Tuesday morning after the management said it had begun suspending students who had refused to meet a previous deadline to disperse.

-They renamed the building “Hind’s Hall”, in memory of six-year-old Palestinian girl Hind Rajab who was killed in Gaza in February.
+They had renamed the building “Hind’s Hall”, in memory of six-year-old Palestinian girl Hind Rajab who was killed in Gaza in February.

-“We’re clearing it out,” police in a riot unit yelled as they marched up to the barricaded entrance to the building.
-Dozens more police marched to the protest encampment.
+“We’re clearing it out,” police in a riot unit yelled as they marched up to the barricaded entrance to the building, as dozens more officers marched to the protest encampment.

 Columbia Students for Justice in Palestine said in a post on X that the police officers were “wearing riot gear” and that “multiple blocks have been barricaded off”.

-A long line of police officers were seen climbing into the building from the top of a truck into a second-storey window.
-Dozens of other officers targeted the nearby protest encampment.
+A long line of police officers were seen climbing into the building via a ladder extended from the top of a truck into a second-storey window.

 Shortly afterwards, officers were seen leading protesters, their hands tied behind their backs with plastic zip ties, to police vehicles outside the campus gates.